ilPikachu/vocaloid-rankings-twitter-bot/README.md

 It lets people discover the latest trending Vocaloid songs and help Vocaloid content creators to self-promote their songs to reach a wider audience.

-The bot reaches an average of 350K impressions per month.

 ## To start
 - Create `secrets.json` under `src` with your twitter app auth
 ```